-The mainstream media's craven refusal to print the Jesus & Mo cartoon seriously undermines the principle of free expression, and will further embolden professional offense takers, argues Abhishek Phadnis.
+The media's refusal to show the Jesus & Mo cartoon emboldens professional offense takers at the expense of inoffensive satirists –and seriously undermines the principle of free expression, argues Abhishek Phadnis.

 The Danish scholar Jytte Klausen's definitive book on the Danish cartoons affair, The Cartoons that Shook the World, has no illustrations, and two forewords to explain why this is so.
 The first, by her publishers, Yale University Press, admits that "inclusion of the cartoons would complement the book's text with a convenient visual reference for the reader" (you don't say).
 However, it whimpers that since "republication of the cartoons … ran a serious risk of instigating (sic) violence", it had decided against including the cartoons.
 The second, by Ms. Klausen, ruefully agrees.
 Yale University, you may recall, is the alma mater of that great American hero, Nathan Hale, whose courage in the face of imminent death (at 21), when caught spying for the Continental Army behind enemy lines, was immortalised in The Ballad of Nathan Hale:

 Thou pale king of terrors, thou life's gloomy foe, Go frighten the slave; go frighten the slave;

 Tell tyrants, to you their allegiance they owe.
 No fears for the brave; no fears for the brave.